Pumpkin gnocchi is served with a gently spiced, smooth pumpkin sauce. It’s comforting, flavorful, and a delicious taste of fall.

-Pumpkins have become an essential part of fall eating for us, so taking part in #pumpkinweek kind of seemed a no-brainer.
-There will be lots of ideas shared throughout the week – see below for today’s tasty list.
+Pumpkins have become an essential part of fall eating for us.
 Even though they can at first seem like they’ll take forever to get through, we often end up on to a second pumpkin before Halloween.
 While there will probably be a pumpkin pie or some pumpkin muffins in there, on the whole we tend to have more savory dishes from our pumpkins, such as soup and stews, the pumpkin arancini I shared last year, or things like these double pumpkin gnocchi.
 As a result, I usually get smaller ‘Jack-o-lantern’ pumpkins (the bigger ones) rather than the small sugar pumpkins.
 While they are often resigned to just sitting on a doorstep, they are also great for savory dishes like this and are incredibly economical once as you get a few meals out of them.

 How pumpkin gnocchi are made